fligt/color-workshop/README.md

 # Color science workshop for conservators

-Are you a conservator and want to understand better how to choose your pigment for your retouches?
+Are you a conservator and want to understand better how to choose your pigments for your retouches?
+Then this hands-on workshop is for you.

+In three hours you will learn essential basic color science concepts through theory and exercises.
+You will learn how color measurement simulates color perception of the human eye.
+Bring your paint brushes because in the last part of workshop you will mix paints to reproduce a green color in order experience and understand better the problem of metamerism.

 Here are the presentation slides for the workshop on color science for conservators.